Please Respect My Browser Font Size

 which, unless your site’s CSS changes it, is the users chosen default font

 size.
-All browsers today default this setting to 16px
+All browsers today default this setting to 16px, but people can

 choose to make it larger by adjusting their browser settings.